with Tim Soar

 Swansea SA2 9BL

 My home practice is in Sketty, West Swansea.
-I’ve been teaching in the same place for over twenty years and have a good reputation with many local doctors and other professionals.
+I’ve been teaching in the same place for over twenty five years and have a good reputation with many local doctors and other professionals.

 There are frequent buses to Tycoch Square (the junction of Carnglas Road, Tycoch Road and Harlech Crescent) and to Sketty Cross (ten minutes walk); the bus stops are marked on the map (you may need to zoom in to get them to appear).

 Carnglas Road is a one way street with south-flowing traffic only, between Tycoch Road and Gower Road.
 Do not park in the residents-only areas.

 You can click and drag this map, and click on the plus and minus buttons on the map to zoom in and out.
 To view the map at a larger size, or to print it, visit maps.google.com

 I teach forty-minute, one-to-one lessons in Swansea; the fee for one lesson is £36.
 I also offer a block booking of 11 lessons for the price of ten (£360, paid in advance).
 Please contact me to book, or for more information.

 - at the Westminster Alexander Centre, 8 Hop Gardens, St Martin’s Lane, London WC2N 4EH

 - and at The Bloomsbury Alexander Centre, 80a Southampton Row, London WC1B 4BA

 Please contact me to book, or for more information.